-Ever wonder what happens to your beloved audio and video media when they're in our possession?
+Ever wonder what happens to your beloved audio media when they're in our possession?
 Here's a sneak peek at the goings-on behind the scenes at Under Design after you submit a digital conversion to us.
-Whether it be an audio recording or a video recording, it goes through our exclusive digital conversion process, in which you'll note our pain-staking attention to detail, before it is safely shipped back to you.
+Whether it be an cassette tape recording or a vinyl record recording, it goes through our exclusive digital conversion process, in which you'll note our pain-staking attention to detail, before it is safely shipped back to you.

 Once your precious media shows up at our office, we review the package contents and double-check it against the initial order.
 Each individual piece of media is checked for damage, wear-and-tear, playability, and any damaged media is flagged for repair.